Ron Rivera: San Diego Chargers (2007–2010)

-Carolina Panthers
+Carolina Panthers (2011–2019)

 On January 11, 2011, Rivera was hired to become the fourth head coach of the Carolina Panthers.
 He was the third Latino in NFL history to become a head coach, following Tom Fears and Tom Flores.
-During his first year, the Panthers went 6–10 and finished third in the division.
-In 2012, the Panthers finished 7–9 and finished second in the division.
+During his first year, the Panthers went 6–10 and finished third in the NFC South.

+In 2012, the Panthers finished 7–9 and finished second in the NFC South.
 During his first two years with the Panthers, Rivera was known for his conservative decision-making, with journalists noting his record of 2–14 record in games decided by less than a touchdown.

-Following an 1–3 start to the 2013 season, reports suggested that the Panthers were already contemplating getting a new head coach.
-As a result, Rivera began to make more aggressive decisions.
-The Panthers then went 11–1 to finish the season, including a then-franchise record eight-game winning streak, to win the NFC South division and make the playoffs for the first time since 2008.
+Following a 1–3 start to the 2013 season, reports suggested that the Panthers were already contemplating getting a new head coach.
+As a result, Rivera began making more aggressive decisions.
+The Panthers then went 11–1 to finish the season, including a then-franchise record eight-game winning streak, to win the NFC South with a 12–4 record and make the playoffs for the first time since 2008.
 For his efforts, Rivera was honored as the 2013 AP NFL Coach of the Year.

-During the early part of the 2013 season, Rivera was given the nickname of "Riverboat Ron" by fans and the media after he took several risky decisions, something previously not attributed to him.
+During the early part of the 2013 season, Rivera was given the nickname of "Riverboat Ron" by fans and the media after taking several risky decisions, something previously not attributed to him.
 The name was inspired after 19th century frontier gamblers, with Rivera later embracing it for use on his social media profiles.
 Rivera was also known as "Chico" during his playing time with the Chicago Bears, a common practice that the team had under head coach Mike Ditka.
 Rivera received the nickname from defensive coordinator Buddy Ryan, who reminded him of actor Freddie Prinze from the television series Chico and the Man.
+The Panthers earned a first-round bye in the playoffs, but lost to the San Francisco 49ers in the Divisional Round by a score of 23–10.